JoDrak/LC_Fork/NOTES.md

 ## Chapter 5
 Again, using extern, but now on functions, yet still not something covered in any of the resources provided til this chapter.
+In the same case, the keyword static being used.